billpmurphy/hask-archive/README.md

 ```

 Hask also has wrappers some existing Python functions in TypedFunc objects, for
-easy of compatibity.
+ease of compatibity.
 (Eventually, Hask will have typed wrappers for much of the
 Python standard library.)

 ```python